 ON THIS PAGE: You will read about your medical care after cancer treatment is finished and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

 After treatment for oral or oropharyngeal cancer ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.

-People treated for oral or oropharyngeal cancer should receive regular follow-up medical and dental examinations to check for signs of recurrent cancer or a secondary cancer (a different type of cancer).
+People treated for oral or oropharyngeal cancer should receive regular follow-up medical and dental examinations to check for signs of recurrent cancer or a new type of cancer.
 Most recurrences of oral and oropharyngeal cancer happen within the first two to three years after diagnosis, so follow-up visits will be more frequent in the years immediately following treatment.

 A common follow-up schedule is every two months for the first year, every four months for the second year, every six months for the third year, and once a year thereafter.
 If recurrent cancer is found, testing and treatment must begin again.
 If surgery or radiation therapy may have affected the person’s thyroid gland, thyroid function tests should be part of follow-up care testing.
 Special dental care may also be needed to manage or avoid long-term dental problems due to the cancer or its treatment.

 People treated for oral and oropharyngeal cancer have a higher risk of developing secondary cancers.
 Researchers are evaluating the benefits of chemotherapy to prevent second cancers from developing, called chemoprevention.